 Lomas DJ, Mannelli L. The liver and spleen.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology.
 6th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 31.

 Tirkes T, Sandrasegaran K. Investigative imaging of the liver.
 In: Saxena R, ed.
-Practical Hepatic Pathology.
+Practical Hepatic Pathology: A Diagnostic Approach.
 2nd ed.
 Philadelphia, PA: Elsevier; 2018:chap 4.